10 Best Acoustic Guitars Under $300

 Not only will a better-quality guitar have higher resale value should you decide the instrument is not for you, but you are more likely to be motivated to learn if you are playing a solid instrument.

-It’s easy to see why.
-The Yamaha FG830 routinely receives high ratings for its ease of play, great sound and value.
+The Yamaha FG Series is among the most popular guitars of all time, and the Yamaha FG830 routinely receives high ratings for its ease of play, great sound and value.
 It’s an outstanding guitar for serous beginners or intermediate players, or for a veteran guitarist who would like an extra acoustic guitar around for jamming.

 Top: Solid Sitka Spruce